Otonti Amadi Nduka

 Otonti Amadi Nduka (born 9 May 1926) is a Nigerian educationalist and Ikwerre ethnic nationality spokesman.
 He is married to Pamela Nduka and together they have five children.
 Otonti and his wife are still currently residing in Nigeria.
 They celebrated their diamond wedding anniversary in 2018.

 Nduka is a retired professor and Dean of Education at the University of Port Harcourt, and a Fellow and Vice President of Nigerian Academy of Education.
 He also is considered a Chief by people in his village, as was evident at his 80th birthday celebrations with the many people gathering to celebrate the event and honour his work.
 A few days before his 80th birthday was the release of another of his books, The Roots of African Underdevelopment, the launch being held at the University of Port Harcourt.

+He turned 100 on 9 May 2026.